 Select No/Finished if asked to check for updates.

-Create a user (XP only): name = XPuser, password = pod<#>pod<#>.
+Create a user (10 only): name = 10user, password = pod<#>pod<#>.

 Installing Drivers

 After Windows is installed, the drivers for the network and graphics card will need to be installed.
 The “Network Lab Drivers” CD has drivers for each system model used in the lab.
 The model numbers are printed on the front of the machine around the power button.